emmanuelgjr/2025LLMTop10Mapping/MITREATTCK.md

 ---

-This mapping aims to enhance understanding of the relationship between OWASP Top 10 vulnerabilities and MITRE ATT&CK tactics and techniques, supporting improved security strategies for LLM applications.
+This mapping aims to enhance understanding of the relationship between OWASP Top 10 for LLM vulnerabilities and MITRE ATT&CK tactics and techniques, supporting improved security strategies for LLM applications.
 For more details, visit [OWASP Top 10 for LLM Applications](https://genai.owasp.org) and [MITRE ATT&CK Framework](https://attack.mitre.org/).